|

 The southern black troops were accepting of being

-menial service and manual labor.
+detailed for menial service and manual labor.
 The

 attitude of the northern blacks toward subservience